Chart Color Schemes

 Mount Coolum demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 30.0%, exceeding the Rest of Qld average of 20.6% and the SA4 region average of 24.9%.
-Bachelor degrees are most prevalent at 20.2%, followed by postgraduate qualifications at 6.3% and graduate diplomas at 3.5%.
-Vocational credentials are held by 40.6% of residents aged 15+, including advanced diplomas at 13.5% and certificates at 27.1%.
+The area's educational profile is notable regionally with university qualification rates at 30.0%, surpassing the Rest of Qld average of 20.6% and that of SA4 region at 24.9%.
+Bachelor degrees are the most common at 20.2%, followed by postgraduate qualifications (6.3%) and graduate diplomas (3.5%).
+Trade and technical skills are prominent with 40.6% of residents aged 15+ holding vocational credentials, including advanced diplomas (13.5%) and certificates (27.1%).

-Educational participation is high with 26.6% of residents currently enrolled in formal education, comprising 9.4% in primary, 7.4% in secondary, and 4.1% in tertiary education.
+Educational participation is high at 26.6%, with 9.4% in primary education, 7.4% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education